Ramón Juárez

-Ramón Juárez Del Castillo (born 9 May 2001) is a Mexican professional footballer who plays as a centre-back for Liga MX club América.
+Ramón Juárez Del Castillo (born 9 May 2001) is a Mexican professional footballer who plays as a centre-back for Liga MX club América and the Mexico national team.

 Club career

+América

 Juárez made his professional debut for Liga MX club América on 27 August 2019 in the Apertura 2019 against Pachuca.
 He came on as a substitute.

 International career

+Youth

 Juárez participated at the 2022 Maurice Revello Tournament, scoring one goal in all five matches, attaining third place at the tournament.

+Senior

+Juárez received his first call-up to the senior national team in October 2023, for two friendly matches against Ghana on 14 October, and Germany on 17 October 2023.

+On 7 June 2025, Juárez made his senior debut for Mexico, coming on as a substitute for Orbelín Pineda in the 59th minute in a 4–2 defeat to Switzerland.